 If you are overwhelmed with clutter, you will find some amazing tips here.

 - Rekindle your love of reading

-When was the last time you sat down for half an hour and read a book just for the love of reading?
+When was the last time you sat down for half an hour and read a book?

-When you become a parent, reading is often something that makes us feel guilty, we often feel that we should be doing something more productive with our time.
-To allow yourself some time to read each day is to truly know how to be gentle with yourself. put down your phone, switch off the tv and pick up a book even if it’s only for five minutes!
+When you become a parent, reading often makes us feel guilty.
+We often think that we should be doing something more productive with our time.
+To allow yourself some time to read each day is to honestly know how to be gentle with yourself.
+Put down your phone, switch off the tv and pick up a book even if it’s only for five minutes!
 Try Amazon Unlimited to expand your library!

 - Stop worrying about things you have no control over

 Stop worrying about the what-ifs.
 It might happen, or it might never happen.
 Either way, there’s not a single thing you can do about it right now.
 Drop the endless mind chatter and give that monkey mind a rest.

 Whether you’ve got one minute to spare or one hour, my self-care cheat sheet has a self-care activity to fit even the busiest schedule.
 They are nearly all things you can do for free.
 Double win!

 Meditation is one of the easiest ways to start to be gentle with yourself, and the benefits are tremendous.
 Read how to introduce some simple meditation into your life in this step by step guide.